Richard

 “Without that win I wouldn't be where I am today."

-US Senior Open caps an impressive double win
+U.S. Senior Open caps an impressive double win

 The deciding moment came on the par-4 18th, which was being used as a sudden death hole, where Bland had to play his third shot out of a greenside bunker.